slick666/slick666/README.md

 ## I'm a Developer, Puzzle-solver and Teacher!

 - 🔭 I’m currently working on a Jekyll Static site genration!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Golang
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Become proficient in Golang
-- ⚡ Fun fact: In my spare time [I wrench on cars](http://300zxproject.com)
+- ⚡ Fun fact: In my spare time [I wrench on cars](http://300zxproject.com) 🔧

 ### Connect with me: